Dubai’s Department of Tourism and Commerce Marketing is working to attract 20 million visitors a year to the region by 2020.

 The obvious risk when traveling for business is the risk of loss or theft of technical equipment, such as phones and laptops.
 We’ve all experienced the momentary panic of losing a device or perhaps leaving it behind in a taxi or hotel lobby.
 Of course, it’s not the value of the product that is a cost to the company, but the data contained within it that poses the real risk.

-Cyber criminals aren’t just interested in information that is obviously valuable or commercially sensitive.
+Cybercriminals aren’t just interested in information that is obviously valuable or commercially sensitive.
 They can use passwords to sell data on, they can use contact information to accurately target scams or even help them send targeted malware attacks.
 Potentially all data stored on your computer can be sold on the dark web — even something as simple as your email contacts list.
+The same goes for businesses too.
+It is best to be safe than sorry when it comes to keeping important documents safe.
+If you do some research, you’ll find that C2 Cyber says cybersecurity starts by understanding what the business is trying to achieve.
+The more you know, the easier it’ll be to implement the right solutions within your company.

 Cyber security company Norse have an online map that allows you to view cyber attacks from around the globe as they’re happening in real-time.
 According to Norse’s tool, the UAE is the second target for cyber attacks in the world, after the United States.